godzilla-reject/fobb/400 Content/410 Playtests/411 Pre-Alpha/FoBB Pre-Alpha Character Creation Playtest 2.md

 ## Secondary Attribute Tests
 These two tests are testing *Secondary Attribute* traits.
 ### #1  Simple
 You attempt to connect to a long-extinct Behemoth spirit.
-Make an *average*
+Make an *average* **Connection** test.
 ### #2 Complex
+A rival Breaker attempts to best you in a game of wits.
+Make a *very easy* **Intellect** test with a +2 item bonus and a -2 circumstance penalty.
 ## Skill Tests
+These two tests are testing *Skill* traits.
 ### #1  Simple
+You attempt to outpace a Behemoth.
+Make an *easy Speed* test.
 ### #2 Complex
+You attempt to come up with a brand new color.
+Make an *extreme Creativity* test with a
 # ***Section 3: The Glossaries***
 ## Glossary 1: Action Tags
 ![[Tags List|clean nlk]]